 Decide during the grant kick-off meeting who will request which letters.
 Getting letters of support from people in senior roles requires some tact.
 In many instances, the best way to get the letter is if the person highest in your organization (or as appropriate), requests it.

 Generally, you want to match whoever has a personal or professional relationship within your organization with the other organization you seek a letter from.
 This helps pull letters through as it's easier to agree to the chore of letter writing if you are doing it for someone you respect.

 After deciding who is requesting which letter, provide your team with the information developed in step two.
 Our preference is to include the information above in a word document so the organization can use it as a quasi-template.
 People also tend to shy away from long emails.
 It’s less intimidating if we only write 2-3 sentences in an email when requesting a letter of support (often following a phone call first).

-Step 5: Write a ghost letter if you must.
-Sometimes an organizational representative will ask that you ‘ghost’ or prepare for them a letter that only requires signature.
+Sometimes an organizational representative will ask that you ‘ghost’ or prepare them a letter that only requires signature.
 This will happen, so be prepared to write a template letter.
-I still try to highlight specific areas where they can add personalized content like past collaborations.
+We still try to highlight specific areas where they can add personalized content like past collaborations.
 Generally though, this doesn’t happen with more than one or two letters.

-If you want to learn more about letters of support, or any common attachment, we encourage you to take our Grant Writing class.
-Have any questions or feedback?
-Don’t hesitate to drop the Course Instructor a line at [email protected].
+If you want to learn more about letters of support, or any common attachment, we encourage you to take our FREE grant writing mini course or download our FREE audiobook on the grant writing process.